-• To program position one, move the driver seat, and adjustable pedals to the desired position.
+- To program position one, move the driver seat, and adjustable pedals to the desired position.

-Press the SET control.
-The SET control indicator light will briefly illuminate.
-While the light is illuminated, press control 1.

-• To program position two, repeat the previous procedure using control
+Press the SET control indicator light will briefly illuminate.
+While the light is - illuminated, press control 1.To program position two, repeat the previous procedure using control